valerio-oliveira/dataops-trail/README.md

 Moreover, this project is subdivided into tree subprojects:

 - Application project: includes the REST application code and Dockerfile
-- Terraform project: creates the infrastructure layer
+- Terraform project: creates the infrastructure resources
 - Ansible project: handles the software layer deployment

 ### Region 1 contains: